-For people who have been to the Glover’s Falls area they have seen the constant disrespect for nature that has been happening here.
+People who have been to the Glover’s Falls area have seen the constant disrespect for nature that has been happening here.
 This location isn’t like others along the escarpment where people simply drop a bottle, can or coffee cup.
 Once you see the location you will have no problem understanding that all the pollution is from people dumping waste and debris from the top of the escarpment.
 (Likely because it is a semi-remote location at the end of a dead end side road.)
 In terms of illegal dumping it is considered a hot zone.
+Volunteers will also have to be steady on their feet as the terrain can be challenging.

 From the top of the escarpment drive to the South end of First Rd West and turn left.
 At the end of that road you can park and then take a side trail down the escarpment.
 Turn left at the “T” and follow that trail to the water inlet drain.